There are multiple ways the police could have used to determine your speed and the accuracy of those methods must be investigated.

 An experienced defense lawyer can raise any number of defenses to DUI with enhancement based on speed and reckless driving:

-Can I get out of having to go to jail in a speed enhancement case?
+Can I get out of having to go to jail if convicted of DUI with a speed enhancement?

 No, The judge in your case is mandated to give you a jail term if the speed enhancement charge is proven in your case.

 What if I don’t think there is enough evidence to prove the speed enhancement charge in my case?

 - Gross Vehicular Manslaughter While Intoxicated, Penal Code 191.5(a) PC